edubwitowski/prg147-jquery-showcase/README.md

 # prg147-jquery-showcase
-A showcase webpage of jquery and jQueryU  - serious or silly.
+A showcase webpage of jquery and jQueryUI  - serious or silly.
 Topic: Election 2016